lorenzoceccanti/crashspot/README.md

 - To retrieve the dataset and the trained models run the <code> download_dataset </code> script and check for the logs.

 - Remember to run the numbered Jupyter Notebooks as instructed before.

+## Running the application

+- Open a terminal inside the conda environment and execute the command:
+  `run.bat` on Windows systems